 Can Your Component Be Broken Into Smaller Components?

-- Smaller components that only do one thing well are more declarative and easier to understand by other developers
+Smaller components are more declarative and easier to understand

 Improve reuse.
 The larger you build your components, the less likely that they will be able to be used in other places.
 If you make a habit of writing small components and combine that with storybook you can get some good reuse from your codebase

 render() was called React was re-rendering and re-calculating more than it needed to.
 If the user was filling in the first name of the form and a

 render() was called by the validation, the whole form was being rendered.
 Splitting the form into a Form component, a CountryFormElement, TitleFormElement meant the main forms

 render() method had less work to do.
-Splitting all the form elements into separate components, meant that when the user started typing in the first name component, only that component needed to be re-rendered, rather than the whole form.
+Splitting all the form elements into separate components, meant that when the user started typing in the first name component, only that element needed to be re-rendered, rather than the whole form.

 Do Not Mutate Your State Data Within Your Render Method

-Be careful of functions inside the render methods which can have unexpected side-effects.
+render() methods.
+A function can have unexpected side effects whenever the component state changes.
 It is common to see functions bound to the context of the component inside the render function to handle events of child components, like: